 While it may be fall, according to the calendar, if you’re like us here at The Manual you are going to be outside grilling until you literally cannot (like if the path from your door to the grill is covered in four feet of snow).
 Until that time, though, we’re going to grill everything we can.
 From vegetables to pork chops, we love it all.
 What we love the most, though, is a perfectly grilled steak.

 If you’re a seasoned grill master, then you probably have your steak-cooking skills down pat.
 But if you just bought your first grill or are looking for some red meat pointers, we’re here to help.

 We enlisted the expertise of Dusmane Tandia, executive chef at Mastro’s Steakhouse in New York City, for some tips on how to grill the perfect steak.
-Chef Tandia cranks out juicy, tender cuts of meat daily, so he knows a thing or two about how to get it right at home.
-Check out his tips, the fire up the grill (charcoal or gas, and follow his mouth-watering recipe below.
+Tandia cranks out delicious steaks on the reg, so we asked him for his best tips and tricks, which he thankfully supplied to us.

 Season, Season, Season

 Be sure to generously salt your steak in advance and let it sit, uncovered, for a few hours or (if possible) overnight in your fridge.
 This helps to season the meat all the way through.
 It also draws out some of the moisture in the meat, which will result in an even better sear.
 You could use pre-made seasonings, but if you’re cooking up a high-quality steak, it’s always best to let the flavor of the steak shine through.
 You can have some steak sauce handy for after, but let the salt (and maybe some pepper) do its thing during the actual cooking process.